 How to access your telehealth consultation

-To join your telehealth consultation with your healthcare professional:
+To join your telehealth consultation with your healthcare professional read through the instructions in the patient information and troubleshooting guide below:

 Help - I'm stuck!

-For general information about telehealth consultations at NMH, please read the information below.
+For general information about telehealth consultations at NMH, please read our Questions & Answers below.

 A telehealth consultation is a medical consultation between a patient and a healthcare professional using video and audio conferencing software over the internet.